aymanebokhamy/Advising-Transcript-2.0/README.md

 # Advising-Transcript-2.0
-Java system that helps a student to determine his or her progress toward meeting graduation requirements.
+System that helps a student to determine his or her progress toward meeting graduation requirements.
 The system is similar to the “Advising Transcript” that is available to DePauw students through e-Services.
 However, this electronic advising transcript is more flexible as it allows students to select exactly what types of information they want to display.

 1. Displaying Course History